archlinux/aur/README.md

 It's truly more faster than LibreOffice and works really well with MicroSoft formats, .docx, .xls and .ppt.
-May you need install additional fonts like [tff-wps-fonts] and [ttf-ms-fonts] available at AUR.
+May you need install additional fonts like [ttf-wps-fonts] and [ttf-ms-fonts] available at AUR.

 **BUT BE CAREFUL!
 THERE IS NO SUPPORT FOR OPENDOCUMENT FORMATS!**